GZ Velorum

 This is a bright giant star with a stellar classification of K2.5 II.
-The star was found to be a variable star when the Hipparcos data was analized, in 1996.
+The star was found to be a variable star when the Hipparcos data was analyzed, in 1996.
 It is a slow irregular variable of type LC with a frequency of 0.16585 cycles per day.
 In the R (red) band, the magnitude of the star ranges from 3.43 down to 3.81.
 The measured angular diameter of this star, after correction for limb darkening, is 3.17±0.04 mas.
 At the estimated distance of GZ Vel, this yields a physical size of about 140 times the radius of the Sun.

 GZ Vel is 30 million years old with 9 times the mass of the Sun.
 It is radiating 9,241 times the Sun's luminosity from its photosphere at an effective temperature of 4,140 K.